Skip to Content

 Pimm's Cup

-Sparkling lemonade and the herbaceous, sweetly botanical flavors of Pimm’s No. 1 join forces in this classic Pimm’s Cup cocktail.
+Sparkling lemonade and the sweet, botanical flavors of Pimm’s No. 1 liqueur join forces in this classic Pimm’s Cup cocktail recipe.
+Britain's favorite summer drink is your warm-weather hosting BFF.

-Pimm's Cup cocktail with strawberries, cucumber and basil
+Pimm’s Cup cocktail garnished with fresh strawberries, lemon slice, sliced cucumber, and basil in a glass over ice.

-Fizzing with citrus and the flavor of sweet and bitter herbs, no drink heralds the arrival of summer quite like a classic Pimm’s Cup.
-Lemon lovers, this is your drink!
-Pimm’s No. 1 brings just enough bitter herbal flavors to balance out the thirst-quenching sweet-tart flavors of the fizzy lemonade, and that fresh, verdant basil pushes everything over the edge into blaze of sheer summertime bliss.
+Fizzing with citrus and the flavor of sweet and bitter herbs, no drink heralds the arrival of summer quite like a classic Pimm’s Cup cocktail!
+British Pimm’s No. 1 brings just enough bitter herbal flavors to balance out the thirst-quenching sweet-tart flavors of the fizzy lemonade, and that fresh, verdant basil pushes everything over the edge into a blaze of sheer summertime bliss.

 What is a Pimm's Cup?

-Redolent of summer and all things aristocratic and British, the classic Pimm’s Cup recipe involves Pimm’s No. 1, fizzy lemonade, lemon juice, lots of ice and a borderline-ridiculous garnish situation—think whole strawberries and a garden’s worth of basil leaves.
-Best sipped in the hot summer sun, this classic summer refresher—the official unofficial drink of Wimbledon—is tart-sweet and cooling.
+Redolent of summer and all things British, the classic Pimm’s Cup recipe involves Pimm’s No. 1, fizzy lemonade, lemon juice, lots of ice and a borderline-ridiculous garnish situation—think whole strawberries and a garden’s worth of basil leaves.
+Best sipped in the hot summer sun, this classic summer refresher is tart-sweet, cooling and (most famously) the official unofficial drink of Wimbledon.

 What is Pimm's No. 1?